 ii.
 But in this case, Eliezer established what he would look for before anything happened.
 He wasn’t making up the standard as the process unfolded.

-b.
-Drink, and I will also give your camels a drink: Eliezer was wise enough to ask for a sign that was remarkable, but (in human terms) possible.
+d.
+Drink, and I will also give your camels a drink: Abraham’s servant asked God to show him the woman chosen to be Isaac’s wife through an offer to provide water for his ten camels.
+Eliezer was wise enough to ask for a sign that was remarkable, but (in human terms) possible.
 He didn’t tempt God by asking for fire to fall from heaven or for protection as he leapt from an unsafe height.

 i.
 Considering that a camel may drink up to 20 gallons, watering ten camels meant at least an hour of hard work.

-d.
-By this I will know: Eliezer cared nothing about the woman’s appearance.
+f.
+By this I will know: Abraham’s servant cared nothing about the woman’s appearance.
 He wanted a woman of character, a woman whom God had chosen.